 Organizational identification.
 We measured the extent to which physicians identified with their organization and its members using Mael and Ashforth's (1992) scale.
-Because of low item reliability in a pilot survey we sent to a pre-sample of physicians, we omitted the item, "I am very interested in what others think about Healthcorp" from our survey.
-We asked the respondents to indicate on a seven-point scale the extent to which they agreed with the following five items (1 = strongly disagree / 7 = strongly disagree): (1) When someone praises Healthcorp, it feels like a personal compliment.
-(2) When someone criticizes Healthcorp, it feels like a personal insult.
-(3) When I talk about Healthcorp, I usually say "we" rather than "they."
-(4) Healthcorp's successes are my successes.
-(5) If a story in the media criticized Healthcorp, I would feel embarrassed.
+Because of low item reliability in a pilot survey we sent to a presample of physicians, we omitted the item, "I am very interested in what others think about Healthcorp" from our survey.
+We asked the respondents to indicate the extent to which they agreed with the following five items (1 = "strongly disagree," 7 = "strongly")agree"): (1) "When someone praises Healthcorp, it feels like a personal compliment."
+(2) "When someone criticizes Healthcorp, it feels like a personal insult."
+(3) "When I talk about Healthcorp, I usually say 'we' rather than 'they.'"
+(4) "Healthcorp's successes are my successes."
+(5) "If a story in the media criticized Healthcorp, I would feel embarrassed."
 The composite reliability of this measure was .80.

 Professional identification.
-We measured the extent to which physicians identified with the profession and their colleagues using the same root items used to measure organizational identification.
-We asked the respondents to indicate on a seven-point scale the extent to which they agreed with the following (1 = strongly disagree / 7 = strongly disagree): (1) In general, when someone praises doctors, it feels like a personal compliment.
-(2) In general, when someone criticizes doctors, it feels like a personal insult.
-(3) When I talk about doctors, I usually say "we" rather than "they."
-(4) Medicine's successes are my successes.
-(5) If a story in the media criticized doctors, I would feel embarrassed.
-All physicians were family physicians, so the term "doctor" likely called to mind mental images of the same social group and colleagues (i.e. family physicians) for all physicians in our sample.
-The composite reliability of this measure was .75.
+We measured the extent to which physicians identified with the profession and their colleagues using the same root items and rating scale used to measure organizational identification, asking the extent of their agreement with these items: (1) "In general, when someone praises doctors, it feels like a personal compliment."
+(2) "In general, when someone criticizes doctors, it feels like a personal insult."
+(3) "When I talk about doctors, I usually say 'we' rather than 'they.'"
+(4) "Medicine's successes are my successes."
+(5) "If a story in the media criticized doctors, I would feel embarrassed."
+All physicians